NPO-197/PokemonRedBlue-RAMdomizer/README.md

 Link to the YouTube video:
 https://youtu.be/i2x3pIvVnP4

-Although I didn't end up using the same code, the original idea came from a video made by Evie (ChickasaurusGL) 🌺 in 2018, where she shows a simplifyed version of this project, that works by continually loading data from the RNG into wild encounter slots.
+The original idea for this project came from a video made by Evie (ChickasaurusGL) 🌺 in 2018,
+where she shows a simplifyed version of this project, that works by continually loading data from the RNG into wild encounter slots.
 Link to the YouTube video:
 https://youtu.be/RDq6DvWPx5M